Loyalists in Virginia During and After the American Revolution

 Source: National Park Service, British Artillery Position (painting by Sidney E. King)

 Attitudes were divided when fighting began, and even at the end.
 The military and political victory was complete after the Treaty of Paris.
-There was no significant effort by Americans after 1783 to rejoin the British Empire.
+There was no significant effort by Americans after 1783 to rejoin the British Empire, though there were proposals in areas west of the Appalachians to unite with Spain.

 Sir, I feel no objection to the return of those deluded people - they have, to be sure, mistaken their own interests most wofully, and most wofully have they suffered the punishment due to their offences.
 But the relations which we bear to them and to their native country are now changed - their king hath acknowledged our independence - the quarrel is over - peace hath returned, and found us a free people.
 Let us have the magnanimity, sir, to lay aside our antipathies and prejudices, and consider the subject in a political light.
 Those are an enterprising, moneyed people - they will be serviceable in taking off the surplus produce of our lands, and supplying us with necessaries, during the infant state of our manufactures.